 Your ingredients will vary depending on if your making polar bear cupcakes from scratch or from store-bought mixes.

-BUTTERCREAM FROSTING: Vanilla frosting to cover the cupcakes and candy melts.
-Again, you can use our recipe for this delicious buttercream or your favorite store bought white frosting.
+BUTTERCREAM FROSTING: A buttery sweet vanilla frosting to cover the cupcakes and candy melts.
+Again, you can use our recipe below for this delicious buttercream or your favorite store bought white frosting.
 For homemade frosting you’ll need powdered sugar, unsalted sweet cream butter, pure vanilla extract and heavy cream.

 WHITE CHOCOLATE MELTING WAFERS: You’ll use these for decorating.
-They make the cute round polar bears ears and nose.
+They make the cute round polar bears ears and nose (plus white chocolate always tastes amazing).
+You can easily find them on Amazon.
 I use the Ghirardelli chocolate wafers or Wilton candy melts.

 BLACK PEARL SPRINKLES: For the cute face.
-A bottle of editable black pearl sprinkles will have various sizes, you’ll need two of the larger pearls for the candy eyes and a smaller pearl for the polar bear nose.
+A bottle of editable black pearl sprinkles will have various sizes, you’ll need two of the smaller pearls for the candy eyes and a larger pearl for the polar bear nose.
 You can find these at your local grocery store or if you have a Michael’s near by, they carry a good variety.

 WHITE SANDING SUGAR: This is what gives these cupcakes the cute and fuzzy look, plus it tastes yummy!